lifeparticle/Ruby-Cheatsheet/README.md

 Class method
 -----
+Class method is class level method.
 There are multiple ways for defining a class method.

 ```ruby
 class Mobile